NishatSultana241/AI4SEAssignment2/README.md

 python train_model.py --num_epochs 5
 ```
 ### Generating Responses from the Trained and Saved Model:
-To check any particular data from the test set just pass the --index of that particular data.
+To check any particular data from the test set just pass the index of that particular data from the test set provided-testset.csv.
 ```bash
 python main.py --masked_data masked_data.csv --index 10 --output_csv single-test-result.csv
 ```